 A weekend in Waynesville means a few days refreshed by mountain breezes, cooled by creek water, and rejuvenated by the many arts and culinary offerings this vibrant town has to

 A weekend in Waynesville means a few days refreshed by mountain breezes, cooled by creek water, and rejuvenated by the many arts and culinary offerings this vibrant town has to offer.
-Once known as the “Gateway to the Smokies,” Waynesville is where team square dancing was invented, and is just 15 miles from Cold Mountain, made famous by Charles Frazier’s bestselling novel.
+As the longstanding ‘Gateway to the Smokies,’ Waynesville is steeped in natural and cultural history, from originating team square dancing in the 1930s to its position as a midpoint between the iconic Cataloochee Valley and Cold Mountain.

 Jo Gilley recognized Waynesville’s strong cultural identity 14 years ago when she bought the independent bookshop Blue Ridge Books, which regularly hosts local writers like Ron Rash and Wiley Cash who pack the house.
 “Everybody is inspired here,” says Gilley.
 “Maybe it’s the beauty of the mountains or the people here, who make everybody feel welcome, but it’s just a good getaway.”

 Take a stroll through Waynesville’s vibrant Hazelwood shopping district, pop into a few galleries on Main Street, and grab a meal made with fresh ingredients from the region’s growers.
-Or pick up a few locally made goods, catch the Church Street festival that draws attendees from a dozen countries, and draw a deep breath in the Great Balsam Mountains just south of town.
+Or pick up a few locally made goods, catch the Church Street festival that draws attendees from a dozen countries, and breathe in the fresh air of the surrounding Great Smoky and Blue Ridge Mountains.
 However you spend your time in this historic, yet modern community, it’ll be rich with the best the mountain region has to offer.

 A message from our sponsor: